Powerline Worker Injury Lawyers: Helping You Recover Full Compensation After an Accident

-Much of the work done by linemen and power workers is performed outdoors during inclement weather high up on electrical poles and towers when the system fails due to bad storms.
+Much of the work done by power linemen and utility workers are performed outdoors during inclement weather, working on electrical poles and towers when the system fails due to bad storms.

-Common Power Worker Hazards
+Common Worker Hazards on Power Lines

-While homes and businesses depend on continuous electrical power, nearly every type of utility work is extremely dangerous to the men and women in charge of moving and managing electricity along the electrical grid.
+While homes and businesses depend on continuous electrical power, nearly every utility work is extremely dangerous to the men and women in charge of moving and managing electricity along the electrical grid.

-Every power worker must understand OSHA (Occupational Safety and Health Administration) safety regulations and become familiar with established safety protocols on how to handle tools, safety equipment, and supplies.
+Every power worker must understand OSHA (Occupational Safety and Health Administration) safety regulations and become familiar with established safety protocols on handling tools, safety equipment, and supplies.

-- Falling from significant Heights
+- Falling from significant heights

 - Environmental stress

-- Fractures, strains, and sprains
+- Fractures, broken bones, strains, and sprains

 - Explosions and fire